ReddAshworth/opencode-confirm-loop/README.md

 # opencode-confirm-loop

-OpenCode plugin that softly enforces the LLM uses the built-in `question` tool when ending conversations or asking questions — creating explicit user decision points and reducing premium request consumption.
+OpenCode plugin that softly enforces the LLM uses the built-in `question` tool when ending conversations or asking questions — creating explicit user decision points.

 ## How It Works